leosol/svc-new/README.md

 ```

 ### File recovery based on backup
-I'm not sure but maybe, you can be able to recover your files if you have a *backup* and the modified part of didn't change.
-If you work in a data center with multiple backups, it can be nice to compare the modified part with more than one backup.
-Guess that the larger the file, more chances you have.
+I'm not sure but, maybe, you can be able to recover your files if you have a *backup* and the encrypted part of it didn't change.
+If you work in a data center with multiple backups, it can be nice to compare the encrypted part with more than one backup.
+Guess that the larger the file, more chances you have to recover your data.

 **Don't forget to take out the last 512 bytes of the RSA signature!**